-Chiwog Group of Villages for self-governance (sub-block) Collection center It is a temporary structure or facilities at strategic production location where the RNR produce are collected from the farmers/producers to bulk up to transport to the processing plant or markets.
-Collection shed It is a simple structure that comes in a wide range of sizes, rooflines and siding options Concetion shed basically to offer growers with a space to temporarily store their RNR produce to be further marketed / dispatched to the processing unit/ value addition room / farm shops.
+~ .
+Chiwog Collection center Group of Villages for self-governance (sub-block) It is a temporary structure or facilities at strategic production location where the RNR produce are collected from the farmers/producers to bulk up to transport to the processing plant or markets.
+Collection shed It is a simple structure that comes in a wide range of sizes, rooflines and siding options basically to offer growers with a space to temporarily store their RNR produce to be further marketed / dispatched to the processing unit/ value addition room / farm shops.
 Dry land Generally agricultural land where crops are grown without irrigation or on rain-fed.
-Dzongdag Administrative Head of Dzongkhag Dzongkhag District (there are 20 Dzongkhags in the country; 6 in eastern region where CARLEP will Dzongknug predominantly invest) Description Takes du (DT) District Council Dzongkhag Tshogdu (DT) Farm shop A Farm Shop is a business model that offers customers the convenience of having multiple needs met in one location.
-The presence of three distinct services best define the farm shop E namely the buy back guarantee, farming inputs and groceries.
-Farmers' groups Farmers group means a group of not less than three (3) members deriving economic benefits F ; from one or more economic enterprises related to Renewable Natural Resource Sector Farmers' cooperatives Cooperative is defines as one where a minimum of fifteen (15) natural persons who are Bhutanese citizens with common bond of interest in the area of operation of cooperative, join or organize to realize common economic needs of the members and communities by engaging in any of the business activities in production, processing, manufacturing, supply and marketing Groupe and financing.
-Gewog Block (sub-district) (there are 205 gewogs in the country; 70 gewogs in the 6 eastern Dzongkhags) Gewog Tshogde (GT) Block Council Gup Administrative Headed of a Gewog Lyonchhoen Prime Minister Lyonpo Minister Municipal Council Thromde Tshogde (TT) Municipal Council Tshogpa Village leader Household A person or group of persons operating as one economic unit, usually having a common TT 1 1 1 1 1 arrangement for the preparation and consumption of food and share the same kitchen.
+Dzongdag Administrative Head of Dzongkhag Dzongkhag Dzongkhag Tshogdu District (there are 20 Dzongkhags in the country District Council (DT) District Couldin Farm shop A Farm Shop is a business model that offers customers the convenience of having L L multiple needs met in one location.
+The presence of three distinct services best define the farm shop namely the buy back guarantee, farming inputs and groceries.
+Farmers' groups Farmers group means a group of not less than three (3) members deriving economic benefits from one or more economic enterprises related to Renewable Natural Resource Sector Farmers' cooperatives Cooperative is defined as one where a minimum of fifteen (15) natural persons who are Bhutanese citizens with common bond of interest in the area of operation of cooperative, join or organize to realize common economic needs of the members and communities by engaging in any of the business activities in production, processing, C manufacturing, supply and marketing and financing.
+Gewog Block (sub-district) (there are 205 gewogs in the country; 70 gewogs in the 6 eastern Dzongkhags) Gewog Tshogde (GT) Block Council Gup Administrative Headed of a Gewog Lyonchhoen Prime Minister Lyonpo Minister Thromde Tshogde (TT) Municipal Council Tshogpa Household Village leader A person or group of persons operating as one economic unit, usually having a Household common arrangement for the preparation and consumption of food and share the same kitchen.
 Household head The most knowledgeable person of all the household members and one who takes decisions in the household.
 Household size Total number of person in the household.
-RNR sector Renewable Natural Resource (RNR) sector encompasses the administrative combination of the so-called sub-sector of agriculture-horticulture (including irrigation), livestock and forestry under one roof, and the farm and farmer level, many if not all aspects of the management of DND and 1 of these sub-sectors are interlinked and inter-dependent.
-RNR products Any farm products of agriculture-horticulture, livestock including fishery, apiary and forestry.
-Wetland A terraced land and/or valley flat land having access to irrigation to grow paddy and other crops; there are also rain-fed wetlands that are terraced.
+RNR sector Renewable Natural Resource (RNR) sector encompasses the administrative combination of the so-called sub-sector of agriculture-horticulture (including irrigation), livestock and forestry under one roof, and the farm and farmer level, many if not all aspects of the management of these sub-sectors are interlinked and inter- RNR products dependent.
+Any farm products of agriculture-horticulture, livestock including fishery, apiary and forestry.
+Wetland A terraced land and/or valley flat land having access to irrigation to grow paddy and other crops; there are also rain-fed wetlands that are terraced.e